 Yes.
-Even though the summer in Paris is not very hot and doesn’t last long, 3 of our classrooms are air-conditioned for your comfort.
+Even though the summer in Paris is not very hot and doesn’t last long, 5 out of 10 classrooms are air-conditioned for your comfort.

 No. At LUTECE LANGUE, we believe that direct interactive engagement with a teacher produces the best results.